What does marketing mean in a workers compensation claim? Marketing is looking for employment, you might also hear the term job search.

 There are usually 2 situations in which this occurs, one is when a claim is denied as you are not under an open award and you’re waiting several months for a hearing, the second is when the insurance company is voluntarily paying, but things are not as they seem since you are not under an open award.

-Filing a claim for benefits starts the process to be covered under an open award, so if you have not already done so, please file your claim.
+Filing a claim form starts the process to be covered under an open award, so if you have not already done so, please file your claim.

 The Virginia Workers Compensation Commission has specific guidelines you need to follow for marketing.
 The guidelines state that you must look for at least 5 jobs per week at the bare minimum and you should look for at least 10 jobs per week.
 The Virginia Workers Compensation Commission will deny claims and stop weekly checks due to poor job search efforts.
 In my opinion if you want to risk not getting your benefits then feel free to only look for five, but by documenting 10 searches each week you there will be less of a chance that you will not receive benefits.